-Developments have taken serious turn, in touch with Iran: India
+Iran tension: India highlights its concerns with US

-New Delhi, Jan 05: Amid escalating tension between US-Iran over the killing of Iranian military commander Qasem Soleimani, Foreign minister S Jaishankar on Sunday dialled his Iranian counterpart Javad Zarif and said India remained deeply concerned about the levels of tension in the region.
+New Delhi, Jan 05: Amid escalating tension between US-Iran over the killing of Iranian military commander Qasem Soleimani, Foreign minister S Jaishankar on Sunday dialled his Iranian counterpart Javad Zarif, US Secretary of State Mike Pompeoand said India remained deeply concerned about the levels of tension in the region.

 "Just concluded a conversation with FM @JZarif of Iran.
 Noted that developments have taken a very serious turn.
 India remains deeply concerned about the levels of tension.
 We agreed to remain in touch," the External Affairs Minister tweeted.